yushiyangk/GPath/PYPI_README.md

 ### Testing

-Check that the long description will render correctly on PyPI by running `twine check dist/*`.
+Check that the long description will render correctly on PyPI by running `twine check dist/*` or `tox r -m testpackage`.

-Publish to TestPyPI by running `twine upload -r testpypi dist/*`. **Remember** to include `-r testpypi` to avoid uploading to the production PyPI.
+Publish to TestPyPI by running `tox r -m testpublish`, or `twine upload -r testpypi dist/*`. **Remember** if using the latter to include `-r testpypi` to avoid uploading to the production PyPI.

 Note that once a package of a specific version has been uploaded, no revisions can be made to that version, even on TestPyPI.
 To get around this, before uploading to TestPyPI, edit the version number with some dummy text, such as by appending <code>.dev<var>n</var></code> for some integer <var>n</var>, and regenerate the packages.